EDSP 323 Special Education Law and Characteristics

 Rationale

 Special education is an area that is continuing to expand and change in many ways.
-It is of utmost importance that beginning special educators are as current as possible on these changes, many of which will have a direct impact on how they will meet the needs of the students they will serve.
+It is of utmost importance that the beginning special educators is as current as possible on these changes, many of which will have a direct impact on how he or she will meet the needs of the students he or she will serve.

 Course Assignment